PPW6/Auto_fig_extractor/object_detection/README.md

 ---

-✅ Modifications and Our Contributions
+## ✅ Modifications and Our Contributions

 We made the following enhancements to improve robustness and accuracy:

-✅ Reorganized the code into a modular and extensible pipeline.

-✅ Introduced the origin_data class for automated batch processing of images and axis parsing.

-✅ Improved error handling for axis recognition using EasyOCR with confidence scoring.

-🔍 Specific Algorithmic Enhancements
-Enhanced Color Decomposition Strategy:
+- **Enhanced Color Decomposition Strategy**
-In color_decomposition_, we proposed a novel color segmentation strategy based on region-wise recognition, improving curve separation in overlapping or noise-prone areas.
+  In `color_decomposition_`, we proposed a novel color segmentation strategy **based on region-wise recognition**, improving curve separation in overlapping or noise-prone areas.

-Robust Curve Extraction with Noise Filtering:
+- **Robust Curve Extraction with Noise Filtering**
-In final_achieve, we incorporated outlier removal and integrated a DBSCAN-based clustering approach to remove noise points, significantly enhancing the accuracy and clarity of extracted curves.
+  In `final_achieve`, we incorporated **outlier removal** and integrated a **DBSCAN-based clustering** approach to remove noise points, significantly enhancing the accuracy and clarity of extracted curves.

-These contributions improve the system’s ability to handle complex plots with multiple overlapping curves or visual artifacts.
+> These contributions improve the system’s ability to handle complex plots with multiple overlapping curves or visual artifacts.

 ---